InvenSenseInc/fork.zephyr-rtos/samples/sensor/tdk_apex/README.rst

 *******

 This sample uses an external breakout for the sensor.
-A devicetree overlay must be provided to identify the SPI or I2C bus and the interrupt sensor GPIO.
+A devicetree overlay must be provided to identify the TDK sensor, the SPI or I2C bus interface and the interrupt sensor GPIO.

 Building and Running instructions